Hartzell Propeller: History

 During World War II the company produced metal propellers for Hamilton-Standard.
 After the war, Hartzell produced the first composite propellers for the Republic RC-3 Seabee.
 Hartzell began making aluminum propellers in 1948 and developed the first full-feathering propellers for a light twin-engine aircraft in the 1950s.
 These were used in the Aero Commander, Piper Apache, Cessna 310, and Beech Twin Bonanza.

-Hartzell introduced a turboprop propeller in 1961 and, in 1975, certified a 5-bladed propeller for the Shorts 330.
+Hartzell introduced a turboprop propeller in 1961 and, in 1975, certified a 5-bladed propeller for the Short 330.
 In 1978, the company produced a composite aramid fiber propeller for the CASA 212.
 In 1989, Hartzell produced sixteen-foot propellers for the Boeing Condor, another record-breaking aircraft.

-Hartzell introduced "Top-Prop" replacement propellers for piston-engine aircraft, in 1991, and sold 20,000 Top-Prop conversion kits from 1991 to 2013.
+Hartzell introduced "Top-Prop" replacement propellers for piston-engine aircraft in 1991 and sold 20,000 Top-Prop conversion kits through 2013.

-In 1994, the company held the first Friends of Hartzell Air Show in Piqua, Ohio. for which Hartzell developed its first aerobatic system.
+In 1994, the company held the first Friends of Hartzell Air Show in Piqua, Ohio for which Hartzell developed its first aerobatic system.
 In 2013, the Red Bull Air Race World Championship chose Hartzell to provide 3-blade composite propellers, carbon-fiber composite spinners, and governors to race teams.
 In 2006, the FAA granted Hartzell the first certification for an Advanced Structural Composite (ASC II) propeller for general aviation.

 In July 2021, Hartzell Propeller purchased the assets of Tanis Aircraft Products, a company that makes aircraft engine pre-heat systems.
 Tanis President and CEO Douglas Evink became Hartzell Propeller's vice president of sales for the new Tanis business unit, and the Tanis operations remained near Anoka County Airport, outside Minneapolis, Minnesota.

+In late 2023, the company was sold to private equity firm Arcline Investment Management.
+It opened its first location in India in 2024.